 First, working with an International PEO like Velocity Global comes with no long-term commitments, allowing businesses to not only test new markets, but to also exit these markets at any time—with no lingering costs or long-term commitment.
 This means that if the situation with Brexit worsens before it gets better (and it might), companies have much more flexibility to quickly plan a strategic exit than would be possible with a traditional non-resident entity.

 Not only does working with an International PEO allow for quick market entry and exit, but it’s also a viable way to reduce costs.
-Companies can easily reduce global expansion costs by up to 60% when compared to setting up and maintaining a non-resident entity in the UK—or in virtually any country across the globe.
+Companies can easily reduce global expansion costs when compared to setting up and maintaining a non-resident entity in the UK—or in virtually any country across the globe.

 Establish Your UK Presence with an Experienced Expansion Partner.